sergeylaposhko/HelpMeTravel/README.md

 # TravelQuestions
-HelpMeTravel is a web application.
+TravelQuestions is a web application.

 <br /> aoeu - is the folder of the backend application.
 <br /> front-end - is the filder for angularjs project that is the clien for the backend.